 Volunteerism can hurt your marriage.
-If you and your spouse are finding yourselves with no time for your relationship or your kids, perhaps you are having a problem saying NO.
+If you and your spouse are finding yourselves just too busy with no time for your relationship or your kids, perhaps you are having a problem saying NO.

 Popular lecturer and author Clayton Barbeau wrote: "Where you place your time you place your life, and where you place your life you place your love."